renzol2/brain/docs/digital-delay-line.md

 For a waveform at [[nyquist-frequency|Nyquist frequency]], waveform will be completely nullified (consecutive samples are equal and opposite, yielding a zero average)

-Longer-term averaging function (ten incremental sample delays in parallel) creates a stronger smoothing effect, lowering the cutoff frequency:
+Longer-term averaging function (ten incremental sample delays in parallel) creates a stronger smoothing effect, lowering the [[cutoff-frequency|cutoff frequency]]:

 $$y[n] = 0.1 \times x[n] + 0.1 \times x[n-1] + ... + 0.1 \times x[n-9]$$